Assistance with Running Your Society

 - GoodSearch / GoodShop - Websites which give money to your charity or school when you search the web and shop online.

-- Wisconsin Historical Society Local History Grants for Collections Care & Management
+- Wisconsin Historical Society Local History Grants for Collections Care & Access

 - The Association for Gravestone Studies - The Association for Gravestone Studies (AGS) was founded in 1977 for the purpose of furthering the study and preservation of gravestones.
 AGS is an international organization with an interest in gravemarkers of all periods and styles.
 Through its publications, conferences, workshops and exhibits, AGS promotes the study of gravestones from historical and artistic perspectives, expands public awareness of the significance of historic gravemarkers, and encourages individuals and groups to record and preserve gravestones.